 And that’s not all!
 If you swipe up while viewing your Live Photo, you will be able to choose an extra effect: Loop, Bounce or Long Exposure.
 That’s definitely some Instagram-worthy content.

 What’s the point in an animated photo if you can’t enjoy it all the time?
 If you haven’t set a Live Photo wallpaper on your iPhone yet, it’s high time to do it!
-Here are 2 ways on how to set an animated wallpaper on your iPhone:
+Here are 2 ways to use your live photos as wallpaper:

 Go to Settings->Wallpaper->Choose a New Wallpaper.
-Navigate to the Live Photos folder and select the Live picture you want to set.
+Navigate to the Live Photos folder and select the Live picture.
 Adjust it accordingly and enjoy!

 Or, navigate directly to the Live Photo you want to use as a wallpaper and click on the share button.
 Next, select “Use as Wallpaper”, adjust it and click “Set”.
 That’s it!